Mural celebrates Walliston community partnership

 As part of the project, local children with disabilities were invited to paint alongside Walliston Primary School students with the support of Therapy Focus therapists.
 Perth artist Nick Zafir facilitated a pre-painting workshop for participants, with the mural painting taking place two days later.

-Therapy Focus has had an onsite clinic at Walliston Primary since early 2017 with therapists delivering therapy services to some of the school’s students, as well as children and adults with disability in the wider Kalamunda community.
+Therapy Focus has had an onsite office at Walliston Primary since early 2017 with therapists delivering therapy services to some of the school’s students, as well as children and adults with disability in the wider Kalamunda community.

 The idea for the mural came about when Therapy Focus Team Leader Olov Falkmer and Walliston Primary School Principal Craig Mainard discussed decorating a plain wall at the primary school.